urban-wombat/gotables/README.md

 Many of the Go data types can be used.
 (Not yet implemented: complex64, complex128, rune, byte.)

-Here is a simple program that parses the table into a GoTableSet (a set of tables -- in this case one table) and echoes it back out:
+Here is a simple program that parses the table into a gotable.TableSet (a set of tables -- in this case one table) and echoes it back out:

     package main